 Come join me with other parents on the same track!
 Program materials, Divorce Kit, and my recent published work, including my book's concepts, strategies, and philosophies are included.

 Bruce Buccio counsels and mentors single and co-parents professionally in Parenting, Relationships, Personal Growth and Life Changes.
-Bruce is Mediator, Court Appointed Child Advocate, and Blogger, and writes primarily inspired by experiences raising his kids, but also writes about inspiration, growth and love.
+Bruce is Mediator, Court Appointed Child Advocate, and writes primarily inspired by experiences raising his kids, but also writes about inspiration, growth and love.